pparacch/pparacch.github.io/_posts/2017-07-06-plotting_in_R_ggplot2_part_1.md

 The `ggplot2::ggplot` function is used to create an empty canvas, to construct the initial plot object and provide some initial settings for the plot/ graph.
 From the _R Documentation_

-    `ggplot() initializes a ggplot object.
-It can be used to declare the input data frame for a graphic and to specify the set of plot aesthetics intended to be common throughout all subsequent layers unless specifically overridden.` R Documentation
+_'ggplot() initializes a ggplot object.
+It can be used to declare the input data frame for a graphic and to specify the set of plot aesthetics intended to be common throughout all subsequent layers unless specifically overridden.'_ R Documentation

 The `data` argument is used to provide the __default dataframe__ that will be used for the graph/ plot, while the `mapping` argument is used to provide the __default list of aesthetic mappings__ to use for plot.